 The Filipino Women’s Diet and Health Study (FiLWHEL) is a prospective cohort study, targeting Filipino women married to Korean men, designed by Dr. Chang Beom Lee and Dr. Jung Eun Lee in 2014.
 The primary aim of the study is to explore the lifestyle and clinical factors related to the development of chronic disease among immigrant women in Korea.

-A total of 504 baseline population was recruited and is prospectively followed.
-The FiLWHEL study plans to recruit 500 more Filipino women in due time.
+More than 600 baseline population was recruited and is prospectively followed.
+The FiLWHEL study plans to recruit 1000 Filipino women.

 The rapid economic growth in early 1990s evoked a phenomenal paradigm shift in South Korean society.
 One of which is the change in migration flow.
 While Korean emigrants heading toward more developed countries seeking better opportunities took major part of the migration, the development of Korean economy altered migration tendency since the 1990s.
 Indeed, mass immigration especially from neighboring Asian countries increased markedly.
 Such transformation has two highlighting characteristics; 1) the influx of male foreign workers in labor markets especially in manual-labour occupations or industrial work and 2) marriage migration of females, inducing greater cultural diversity especially through their offspring.
 Despite the fact those immigrant women and their kids are integral component of Korean society, the health issues are rarely concerned.
 Marital and acculturation stress emerge through language and cultural barriers, social isolation, troubles between a husband and family-in-law, thus generating a growing demand of research focusing on risk factors of their negative health development.